arvindvenkatadri/OrderAndChaos/README.md

 	   - Analysis using Voronoi diagrams in R ( R Package: deldir )
    - Florence Nightingale and her Coxcomb chart and how she could have used a Voronoi diagram
    - Multi-dimensional Distances:
-	   - Support Vector Machines: Andriy Burkov [Machine Learning in 100 Pages](http://themlbook.com/wiki/doku.php)
+	   - **Support Vector Machines**: Andriy Burkov [Machine Learning in 100 Pages](http://themlbook.com/wiki/doku.php)
-	   - Math for Machine Learning (https://mml-book.github.io/)
+	   - [Math for Machine Learning] (https://mml-book.github.io/)
+	   - Sorting Veggies based on touch and crouching at table level.
+Then stand up and use eyes.
+Motivate `kernel trick` from this exercise; tie up to TRIZ ( Another Dimension) + Childhood story of Hide and Seek in the attic.
+	   - Projection as **shadow** to explain distance of support vectors from separation hyperplane

    - Classroom and Outdoor Assignments:
 	   -  Using Proximity and Machine Learning together:
 		   -  Use [Wekinator](http://www.wekinator.org/)